living-room-2-new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg

 new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg

-The concept for all the internal doors, including concealed frameless, sleek full height timber, and steel and glass doors were also part of the design specification.
+The concept for all the internal doors, including concealed frameless, sleek full height timber, and steel and glass doors, was also part of the design specification.
 Throughout the house, floor finishes such as natural stone, pale oak or sisal were selected to offer a lovely contrast to the wall finishes and a nod to the eastern origins of the gardens in which the property sits.

 new-house-hertfordshire-by-De-Hasse-Architectural-and-Interior-Design.jpg